Class QueryTargetSpell

 Targeting:

 First, the original list of targets is collected.
-When SpellArg.TARGET
+When SpellArg.TARGET is specified, the query is executed

 against the full collection of targets.
 When it is not specified, the query is executed on the cards returned by